uberfig/godot-build-and-deploy-plugin/README.md

 ### setup

+this plugin is available on the asset library [here](https://godotengine.org/asset-library/asset/1103), if you choose to use that methood to download skip to making sure butler is installed

 you can download the build and deploy file on it's own from itch [here](https://figroot.itch.io/godot-build-and-deploy)

 just place the build-and-deploy file into your addons folder and enable the plugin